 * The Security and Prosperity Partnership is not based on the "Building A North American Community" report and it implicitly and publicly denies that it’s working on an amero or a North American Union.
 It's worth noting that the conspiracy theorists have never put forth any real evidence that the SPP is working on the NAU.
 It's just an assertion they've made without providing anything of substance to back it up.

 * The idea of a combined currency, an amero, has been floating around since at least 1999.
 However, there is no evidence that the federal government is working on merging our currency with that of any other nation.
-Even if the federal government were inclined to do so, it would take a constitutional amendment to pull it off per Article I, Section 8 of the Constitution, which gives Congress the power,
+Even if the federal government were inclined to do so, it would take a constitutional amendment to pull it off per Article I, Section 8 of the Constitution, which gives Congress the power, "To coin Money, regulate the Value thereof, and of foreign Coin, and fix the Standard of Weights and Measure."

 The only way another nation could be allowed to coin our money or regulate it, which is something that surely would have to happen with an amero, would be if we had a constitutional amendment.
 Given the unpopularity of that sort of maneuver, the chances of its occurring are as close to zero as it gets.